 The Group's exposure to credit risk arises from potential default of the counterparty or other third party.
 The level of exposure depends on several factors including concentrations of credit risk, components of credit risk, the price of contract and customer credit policy.
-For the sixmonth periods ended June 30, 2023 and 2022, the Group's credit risk amount is estimated from the contracts with positive fair value on the balance sheet date.
+For the ninemonth periods ended September 30, 2023 and 2022, the Group's credit risk amount is estimated from the contracts with positive fair value on the balance sheet date.